bchretien/vim-profiler/README.md

   -h, --help  show this help message and exit
   -o CSV      Export result to a csv file
   -p          Plot result as a bar chart
-  -n N        Number of plugins to list in the summary -r RUNS     Number of runs (for average/standard deviation)
+  -s          Consider system plugins as well (marked with *) -n N        Number of plugins to list in the summary -r RUNS     Number of runs (for average/standard deviation)
 ```